XavierCooney/mipsy-editor-features/README.md

  - Improve code quality
  - Use a bundler to reduce extension size
  - Use git submodules to pin mipsy version?
- - Figure out problem with columns and compile errors (or just return diagonstic for whole line when it's not a parse error)

 # Build